- Search The Registry

 - My Account

 Joseph Boulogne "Chevalier de Saint-Georges" was born on Christmas Day, 1745.
-He was an African French classical music conductor, composer, musician, and military officer.
+He was a Black African French classical music conductor, composer, musician, and military officer.

 In 1775, Queen Marie-Antoniette appointed Saint-Georges as her music director, and King Louis XVI named him director of the Paris Opera.
 Saint-Georges was also the first person of African descent to join a Masonic Lodge in France.
 He was initiated in Paris to "Les 9 Soeurs," a Lodge belonging to the Grand Orient of France.